vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 ## Finalize and Cleanup

-The final step is to complete the migration using the [`Complete`](../../../reference/vreplication/movetables/#complete) subcommand.
+The final step is to complete the migration using the [`Complete`](../../../reference/vreplication/movetables/#complete) action.
 This will (by default) get rid of the routing rules that were created and `DROP` the original tables in the source keyspace (`commerce`).
 Along with freeing up space on the original tablets, this is an important step to eliminate potential future confusion.
 If you have a misconfiguration down the line and accidentally route queries for the  `customer` and `corder` tables to the `commerce` keyspace, it is much better to return a *"table not found"*